LiteralGenie/panda-defense/notes/pain.md

     lerp helpers like posInterval() practical distinction between PandaNode and NodePath is muddled which constructors / functions accept which?
+(!) directgui coords are funky
+    on a landscape screen, no way to specify "X occupies 10% of the screen width" (and is positioned with left edge starting at 90%_of_viewport) because the min / max x coord depends on the vertical axis height workaround is to manually recalculate layout when window size changes

 # python
 generics suck